 Next, we considered the maids’ outfits and decided to include some detail from the ChiChi London ‘Rhiannon’ bridesmaid dresses.
 So, using royal icing lace brush embroidery, I replicated the lace on the bodice on to the second tier and the scalloped neckline on the bottom two tiers.

 The Wedding Dress

 Here’s the dress… Martina Liana ‘Elizabeth’…

 Check out this video to see the beautiful sparkle and swish of this dress!
-This modern silk fitted gown with a French satin ribbon belt with the twinkliest diamante embellishments provided the inspiration for the detail on the top tier of the cake, achieved with diamante brooches and hand piping, over-painted with silver and white pearl edible lustre.
+This modern silk fitted gown with a French satin ribbon belt with the twinkliest diamante embellishments was the inspiration for the detail on the top tier.
+I achieved this with diamante brooches and hand piping, over-painted with silver and white pearl edible lustre.

 The Final Design

 The Wedding Cake